qiniu/version/README.md

 # qiniu/version

-fast way to add version information for your application
+A fast way to add assorted version information for your application.

+Note this is tailored primarily to Qiniu's internal needs, and may or may not suit your specific case.

-## Usage
+## Quick start

-Import this package in your application:
+If you're in a hurry, just import the easy hook package:

 ```go
 import _ "github.com/qiniu/version/v2/easyHook"